-Holistic Yoga and Holistic Somatics
+All About Holistic Yoga and Holistic Somatics

 Yoga and Somatics – Suitable for Every Body

-Thank you for your curiosity about the practices of Holistic Yoga.
+Thank you for your curiosity about Holistic Yoga.
 This type of yoga is really about creating comfort, strength, ease and health in your mind, body and soul.
 It’s a great joy to share these adaptable, enjoyable practices with everyone who comes to class, regardless of their age, health or flexibility.

 People start yoga practice for various different reasons.
 I was initially drawn to yoga as a teenager as it helped to relieve the pain in my shoulders, neck and lower back.
 It also helped with my nervousness and anxiety.
 Through over fifteen years of teaching yoga, I’ve found it to be a useful support for most people.
 It’s certainly worth having a try to see if it helps you to feel more at ease in your self.

 Movement, Breath and Relaxation for Supporting A Happier, Healthier Life

 Yoga gave me the tools to build up strength and confidence in myself on all levels.
 It’s been such a help to me that I can’t help but want to share this knowledge with others who are working with the same challenges.
 All it takes is a little regular, enjoyable practice to make a vast difference.

 It’s Your Body – Tailoring Your Practice for Your Individual Needs